kaushik2901/async-endpoints/docs/backlog.md

 ## Pending

 - AsyncEndpoints must release in progress job after certain time
-- AsyncEndpoints must not return serialized result as part of job response
 - AsyncEndpoints should support both AOT and JIT compilation
 - AsyncEndpoints should have extension to register handlers via assembly scanning (using reflection)
 - AsyncEndpoints should record individual job runs